 Verify identity assurance framework

-There is also the GOV.UK Verify hub being developed in-house by the Government Digital Service.
-This system was originally intended to replace the ageing Government Gateway.
-After 6 years of development, the NAO reported that “In February 2017, 12 services were using Verify” of which nine also allow access by other means.
+The GOV.UK Verify hub being developed in-house by the Government Digital Service was originally intended to replace the ageing Government Gateway with a Verify identity assurance framework-compliant system.
+After 6 years of development, the NAO reported that “In February 2017, 12 services were using Verify” of which 9 also allow access by other means.
+It currently has a successful completion rate across all services by citizens of around 38% according to the Verify hub’s performance dashboard (the current success rate can be seen here).
 The plans set out in the Government Transformation Strategy of 9 February 2017 aim to deliver 25m users of this system by 2020.

 Other online identity initiatives

-There is also a variety of other identity initiatives, including Patient Access within the NHS (for patients to access their medical records) and a multitude of approaches by local authorities and others across both public and private sectors.
+There are various other identity initiatives, including Patient Access within the NHS (for patients to access their medical records), and a multitude of approaches by local authorities and others across both public and private sectors.

 Key identity policies and initiatives